AuroraToolkit/AuroraCore/README.md

 - **Never commit your API keys to the repository**.
 The tests are designed to run with Ollama by default, and you can enable additional tests for OpenAI and Anthropic by manually adding your keys for local testing.
 - Be sure to remove or replace your keys with empty strings before committing any changes.

-With this setup, you can run the tests without relying on environment variables, and ensure your sensitive keys are not inadvertently shared.
+With this setup, you can run the tests on multiple LLMs and ensure your sensitive keys are not inadvertently shared.

 ## Future Ideas

+- **On-device LLM support**: Integration with on-device language models.
+- **Google LLM support**: Support for Gemeni and future Google-built language models.
+- **Multimodal LLM support**: Support multimodal LLMs for use cases beyond plain text.
+- **Declarative Workflow syntax**: Define workflows declaratively, similar to SwiftUI for UI.
 - **Parallel task execution**: Support for parallel task execution in workflows.
 - **Dynamic task execution**: Support for dynamic task creation and execution.
-- **On-device LLM support**: Integration with on-device language models.
 - **Template workflows**: Prebuilt workflows for common AI tasks (e.g., summarization, Q&A, data extraction) to jumpstart development.
 - **Time-based triggers**: Add support for workflows that execute at scheduled intervals or based on real-time events.